emekambachu/pictureworks-laravel-coding-test/README.md

 - Service files for business logic are stored in the Services folder
 - Created UserService for all business logic.
 - Created BaseService for frequently used business logic.
+- Comments are created and validated on each user page.
+- Static password to comment is '00000000'.

 ## Routes